speechbrain/speechbrain/recipes/KsponSpeech/README.md

 ## About the corpus

 KsponSpeech is a large-scale spontaneous speech corpus of Korean.
 This corpus contains 965.2 hours of general open-domain dialog utterances with transcriptions.

-More information can be found at https://www.mdpi.com/2076-3417/10/19/6936
+More information can be found
+at https://www.mdpi.com/2076-3417/10/19/6936

+Training and evaluation transcripts were generated the same way as in the above paper.

 ## Prepare data